 And the beauty of focusing on skills is that it’s never done.
 The old cliché is that we all set goals in January and give up on them by February.
 But if you focus on a skill, no matter how bad you are at it, you can still work on it in February, and March, on through the year.

 Last month, I wrote about self-help in terms of developing personal growth skill-sets.
 Self-awareness is a skill.
 Managing emotions is a skill.
 Setting boundaries is a skill.
 Finding a sense of purpose and passion in what you do is a skill.
 Self-respect, in many ways, is even a skill.

-In the School, each “skill” has its own course dedicated to it, with instructional videos, a printable, guided workbook and dozens of real-world exercises.
+Each “skill” has its own course dedicated to it, with instructional videos, a printable, guided workbook and dozens of real-world exercises.
 The idea is you watch the videos, work through the book, go out and try shit, fail miserably, come back and get a little bit better for the next lesson.

-The School is designed to crystallize the process first laid out in The Subtle Art of Not Giving a F*ck.
+These courses are designed to crystallize the process first laid out in The Subtle Art of Not Giving a F*ck.
 To give you a step-by-step implementation of each of the necessary skills to, well, not give a fuck.

 And me?
 Well, I think I still need to perfect my “angrily watch other people eat dessert in front of me” skill.
 That and my, “stop after two tacos,” skill, which has been non-existent until now.

 When I get those two figured out, I’ll let you know.